Data science – a universally recognizable term that is in desperate need of dissemination.

 Data science, 'explained in under a minute', looks like this.

 You have data.
-To use this data to inform your decision-making, it needs to be relevant, well-organised, and preferably digital.
-Once your data is coherent, you proceed with analysing it, creating dashboards and reports to understand your business’s performance better.
-Then you set your sights to the future and start generating predictive analytics.
-With predictive analytics, you assess potential future scenarios and predict consumer behaviour in creative ways.
+To use this data to inform your decision-making, it needs to be relevant, well-organized, and preferably digital.
+Once your data is coherent, you proceed with analyzing it, creating dashboards and reports to understand your business’s performance better.
+Then you set your sights on the future and start generating predictive analytics.
+With predictive analytics, you assess potential future scenarios and predict consumer behavior in creative ways.
+Here's our Research into 1,001 Data Scientists in which you can find interesting information on the topic.

 Author's note: You can learn more about how data science and business interact in our article 5 Business Basics for Data Scientists.